 - Koichi Hasegawa and Naoki Yoshihara eds, Globalization, Minorities and Civil Society: Perspectives from Asian and Western Cities Paperback

-The series is edited by Emeritus Professor Yoshio Sugimoto, School of Social Sciences and Communications, La Trobe University, Melbourne, Australia.
+The series is edited by Emeritus Professor Yoshio Sugimoto, Department of Social Inquiry, La Trobe University, Melbourne, Australia.

 ALL PRICES ARE IN AUSTRALIAN DOLLARS.